OutSystems/docs-validation/templates/overview.md

 {If you prefer to use descriptive title, consider titles such as **Benefits of using <feature name>**,}

 {List the most important benefits of this feature.
 Consider the benefits from the user's point of view.
-Describe how the feature benefits the stakeholder.
+Describe how the feature benefits the user.
 You might ask yourself, “Why is this valuable?
-How does it benefit the user or business?” briefly describing how each feature benefits the user.}
+How does it benefit the user or business?”}

 With <feature name>, you can:
-* {Explain how the feature benefits the user}
+* {Explain each benefit from the user's perspective}
 * ...
 * ...